Collard green seedlings

 Stuffed collard greens - close-up

 I hope I’ve sold you on eating collard greens, but whether or not you’re convinced that you should, please try this recipe for Stuffed Collard Greens.
 You might like it.
-You might even love it – we do!
+You might love it.
+Your collards journey has begun!

 Thank you!